devpi/devpi/doc/index.rst

 .. include:: links.rst

-The **devpi** project aims to support a variety of company- and user-specific Python Package release, testing and installation activities.
-The project provides a devpi_ meta package pulling in two, also separately installable, MIT-licensed packages:
+The devpi project features a powerful PyPI server and a command line tool to help with release, testing and installation activities.
+For your convenience and single laptop usage, the devpi_ meta package pulls in both the server and client packages:

-- ``devpi-server``: well-tested and easy-to-use pypi server with some :doc:`unique features <features-server>`.
+- ``devpi-server``: well-tested and easy-to-use pypi server with some :doc:`unique features <features-server>`, among them a self-updating pypi.python.org cache and private overlay indexes (merging in all packages from parent indexes).

-- ``devpi-client``: one-stop ``devpi`` tool with sub commands for managing users and github-style user/INDEX overlay indexes, and wrapping common upload/test/install activities.
+- ``devpi-client``: one-stop ``devpi`` tool with sub commands for uploading, testing and push-to-pypi operations as well as managing users and github-style user/INDEX overlay indexes.

+If you aim for single-laptop usage and quickly trying things out, read on below.
+If you aim for a company wide setup, checkout :doc:`quickstart-server`.

 Quickstart: install, upload, test, push
 --------------------------------------------